minute read

 Execute Custom AeroScript

 You can execute most AeroScript commands through the C API.
-In some special cases, you have to execute custom AeroScript directly or execute a file with custom AeroScript.
+In some special cases, you must execute custom AeroScript directly or execute a file that contains the custom AeroScript.

 Execute Custom AeroScript Directly